wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-for-vscode.md

 ## <a name="connect-to-azure"></a>Conecte-se ao Azure

-Antes que você possa enviar scripts a clusters do HDInsight do VS Code, você precisará se conectar à sua conta do Azure.
+Para enviar scripts a clusters do HDInsight do VS Code, você precisará se conectar à sua conta do Azure.

 **Para se conectar ao Azure**